bukosabino/ta/README.md

 Please, let me know about any comment or feedback.

 Also, I am a software freelance focused on Data Science using Python tools such as Pandas, Scikit-Learn, Zipline or Catalyst.
-Don't hesitate to contact with me if you need something related with this library, Technical Analysis, Algo Trading, Machine Learning, etc.
+Don't hesitate to contact me if you need something related to this library, Technical Analysis, Algo Trading, Machine Learning, etc.